 Gulf Stream Hotel, Lake Worth

 Tween Waters Inn, Captiva Island

 The Terrace Hotel, Lakeland

 Florida lighthouses are among the state's oldest structures.
 All of them have interesting stories to tell, and some of them can be visited by tourists.
 These places make an entertaining destination for a Florida day trip.

 The oldest lighthouse on mainland Florida is the one in St. Augustine that was built in 1824.
 The tallest lighthouse in Florida is at Ponce de Leon Inlet south of Daytona Beach.
 It is 175 feet tall and one of the tallest in the United States.

-In the late 1800s Florida had tremendously large forests and lumber was used for much of the construction in those days.
-An architectal form was developed so the average carpenter could build a church that replicated many of the features that other churches had in stone.
+In the late 1800s and early 1900s, Florida had large virgin forests.
+Lumber was used for most building construction back then.
+Carpenter Gothic was an architectural design created so a carpenter could build a church that had some of the features of other churches made in stone.

 There are museums in Florida for just about any interest you might have.
 From fine Tiffany art to the bizarre collections in a Believe it or Not museum, you name it and it is probably somewhere in the state.

 Museums range from the serious, such as the state museums of history and natural history, to the sports themed and the automobile-oriented museums, to some of the most interesting artifacts in Florida such as recovered buried Spanish treasure.